nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 861
 00:52:17,144 --> 00:52:20,353
-[SPEAKER_06]: Analysts go between that might mean that we build a team
+[SPEAKER_06]: Analyst go between that might mean that we build a team

 862
 00:52:20,333 --> 00:52:26,142